mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 }
 ```

 When implementing this there were some subtleties I missed on the first pass.
-The first, was I didn't
+The first, was feeding
-make `pointCh` a buffered channel.
-It won't cause incorrect results, but it can prevent an early
-return from the function because unbuffered channels block while the worker goroutines are making
+points to workers in the main function instead of a goroutine could delay an early return because it
+takes some amount of time to send all the points to a channel, even if it's buffered.
+This delay is
+probably not significant for a small number of points, but  sending points on a separate goroutine
-service calls.
-Second, I didn't limit `maxConcurrency` when it exceeds the number of points which
+also sets this up nicely for rate limiting (spoiler).
+Second, I didn't limit `maxConcurrency` when
-results in creating more goroutines than are necessary to solve the problem.
+it exceeds the number of points which results in creating more goroutines than are necessary to
+solve the problem.
+Also, notice that sending on the unbuffered `pointsCh` might block so we also
+need to have a case in the `select {}` block for when the context is done.

 There's at least one major improvement we can make to our `ScatterShot()` function and that's to
 limit the request rate in each of the worker goroutines.

 ### Rate limiting

-In all previous solutions, we process the `points` by calling the "expensive" service as fast
+In all previous solutions, we process the `points` by calling the "expensive" service as fast as the
-as the local machine can make the requests.
+local machine can make the requests.
 This is likely to overwhelm the service.
-One possible
+One possible solution
-solution is to limit the request rate of each goroutine so that the total request rate is:
+is to limit the total request rate by feeding `pointsCh` at a rate controlled by a `timer.Ticker`.
-`reqsPerSec * maxConcurrency`.
-This is accomplished by keeping track of the request time and waiting
-for remaining time difference required to achieve the desired requested rate:
+Because the `timer.Ticker` blocks execution of goroutine (or function) it can't be done in the body
+of `ScatterShotRateLimited()` and it must be done on a separate goroutine.

 ```go
 func ScatterShotRateLimited(ctx context.Context, maxConcurrency int,